 The smallest frog, the Paedophryne amanuensis, is only 0.30 inch in length.

 The largest frog, the Goliath Bullfrog (Conraua goliath), can reach up to 13 inches in length.

-Frogs start out life an embryo in an egg.
+Frogs start out life as an embryo in an egg.
 When they emerge from an egg, they are called tadpoles.
 Eventually the tadpoles go through a process called Metamorphosis and become a frog.

 A gathering or group of frogs is referred to as an army.